surajit20107/Jokes-API/replit.md

 # Overview

-This repository contains a simple RESTful API built in Go for managing jokes.
-The API provides endpoints to fetch random jokes, create new jokes, update existing jokes, and delete jokes.
-It's designed as a lightweight service that can be easily integrated into applications, websites, or chatbots that need a source of humorous content.
+This is a RESTful Jokes API built with Go that provides endpoints for managing and retrieving jokes.
+The API is designed to be lightweight and simple, offering basic CRUD operations for joke management.
+It's structured as a learning project that demonstrates Go web API development patterns and can be easily integrated into applications, chatbots, or other services that need joke content.

-The project follows a clean architecture approach with a focus on simplicity and performance, leveraging Go's built-in HTTP capabilities along with popular libraries like Gin for web framework functionality and GORM for database operations.

 # User Preferences